brianshumate/katacoda-scenarios/vault-telemetry-splunk/02-initialize-and-unseal-vault.md

 HA Enabled      false
 ```

-Finally, you are ready to login to Vault.
+Finally, you can login to Vault with `vault login`.

 Copy the value of **Initial Root Token** from the initialization output, and paste it when prompted.